 Parking yourself in a garage won’t make you a car just as purchasing external data won’t increase your market share.
 Successful organizations use timely and relevant data to direct and measure their efforts; however the real measureable success comes from what is done “with” the data.
 Timely and relevant data provide the map or direction, but alone will not provide the vehicle (sales team) to influence or reach your strategic growth destination.

 Too many healthcare organizations today are spending a ton of money on external data before using available internal data or having a sales strategy and professionally trained sales team(s) in place.

 Internal Data – If you’re Getting Paid, You have Internal Data

-Too many healthcare organizations are putting the cart before horse and spending an absorbent amount of money purchasing referral databases/CRM systems before:
+Too many healthcare organizations are putting the cart before the horse and spending an exorbitant amount of money purchasing referral databases/CRM systems before:

 - Effectively evaluating and using their own [free] internal data, and

 - Having the right people or team in place to strategically use data to drive measurable results.

 Before spending limited resources on external data systems, organizations should make sure their internal data has been exhausted.